crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 knowing exactly which line in the code every thread is running, which is the top of each call stack returned.

-This is followed by the complete call stack, which is the chain of calls through the software system which led to the line of code being run in each thread.
+The complete call stack is the entire chain of calls through the software system which led to the line of code being run in each thread.
 Java makes these easy to read, and provides two summary lines above this